-The approval of the minister of finance is required for the acquisition or increase of a significant interest in, or acquisition of de factocontrol of, a federally incorporated (re)insurer.
-The Insurance Companies Act sets out certain factors that the minister of finance must take into account in determining whether to approve the transaction.
+The approval of the minister of finance is required for the acquisition or increase of a significant interest in, and/or acquisition of de facto control of, a federally incorporated (re)insurance company.
+In determining whether or not to approve the transaction, the Insurance Companies Act sets out certain factors that are to be taken into account by the minister of finance.

 Mergers, including those involving (re)insurers, are subject to review by the commissioner of competition to determine whether the merger is likely to have anti-competitive effects.
-Part VIII (Sections 91 to 103) and Part IX of the Competition Act contain the merger review provisions.
+Part VIII (sections 91-103) and Part IX of the Competition Act contain the merger review provisions.
 Part VIII is concerned with substantive merger review, including factors that are considered when assessing whether the merger will or is likely to prevent or lessen competition substantially.
 Part IX is concerned with merger notification.
-Under the pre-merger notification provisions, parties to a merger transaction of a specified type and exceeding specified thresholds must provide the commissioner with advance notice and specified information with respect to such transaction.
+Under the pre-merger notification provisions, parties to a merger transaction of a specified type and exceeding specified thresholds must provide the commissioner with advance notice and specified information with respect to such a transaction.
 The obligation to file a pre-merger notification is on the parties to the proposed transaction.

 A foreign entity, subject to certain exceptions, must either file a notification or an application for review with the minister of innovation, science and economic development where it is looking to make an investment in Canada.
-Where pre-merger approval of the investment based on a ‘net-benefit to Canada’ test is required, the minister must be satisfied that such investment is likely to be of net benefit to Canada.
+Where pre-merger approval of the investment based on a ‘net-benefit to Canada’ test is required, the minister must be satisfied that such investment is likely to be of ‘net benefit to Canada’.
 The Investment Canada Act sets out factors that are to be taken into account, where relevant, when assessing net benefit to Canada.

 Must (re)insurers adopt a certain legal structure in order to operate?
 If no mandatory company organisation applies, what are the common structures used?